Welcome to Elton University! Enroll today for a trial month.

 Learn more about Admissions & Aid

-Can I attend Elton College intentionally aiming to earn only a certificate or associate's degree?
+Can I attend Elton University intentionally aiming to earn only a certificate, associate's degree, or master's certificate?

 Absolutely.
-If you can achieve your goals with only one of those degrees — for instance if you earn a certificate in Computer Science, so long as you have a good portfolio and interview well, that could be enough to launch your career in software engineering.
+If you can achieve your goals with only one of those degrees.
+For instance, if you earn a certificate in Software Engineering & AI, so long as you have a good portfolio and interview well, that could be enough to launch your career in tech.
+Or earning only a certificate MBA might be enough to improve your hard skills and resume enough to reach the next level of your career.

 Learn more about Admissions & Aid

-Does Elton College offer US federal financial aid?
+Does Elton University offer US federal financial aid?

 Learn more about Admissions & Aid

-Can I come to Elton College if I don't know what I want to do for a career?
+Can I come to Elton University if I don't know what I want to do for a career?

 Learn more about Academics

-Will I miss out on the liberal arts if I go to Elton College?
+Will I miss out on the liberal arts if I go to Elton University?

 What a lovely, complex little question!
-At Elton College we take a very old definition of liberal arts—it was Aristotle who invented the idea and he defined them as "those skills that support a free citizen in a free society."
+At Elton, we take a very old definition of liberal arts—it was Aristotle who invented the idea, and he defined them as "those skills that support a free citizen in a free society."
 So, what are the liberal arts of today?
 What skills support a free person in a free society today?
-We have built Elton College to be the perfect place to explore, define for one's self, and study the liberal arts in this original sense of the phrase.
+We have built Elton to be the perfect place to explore, define for oneself, and study the liberal arts in this original sense of the phrase.

 Learn more about Academics

-Will I be "well rounded" if I attend Elton College?
+Will I be "well rounded" if I attend Elton?

-Being well rounded is an excellent goal—to be a polymath, a multipotenialite, a Renaissance person.
-So how do we become well rounded in practice?
-At Elton College we believe having the freedom to study what fascinates you is the most natural and rapid way to develop a broad and rich palette of interests and knowledge.
+Being well-rounded is an excellent goal—to be a polymath, a multipotentialite, a Renaissance person.
+So how do we become well-rounded in practice?
+At Elton, we believe having the freedom to study what fascinates you is the most natural and rapid way to develop a broad and rich palette of interests and knowledge.

 Learn more about Academics